numba/numba/docs/src/CUDAPySpec.rst

 Math
 -----

-CUDA-Python translates math functions defined in the math module of the Python standard library.
+Python Dialect for CUDA translates math functions defined in the math module of the Python standard library.
 All the functions use the semantic of the CUDA-C definition.
 Please refer to the `CUDA-C Programming Guide: Math Function
 <http://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#mathematical-functions-appendix>`_.